Skip to content

 Contribute

-Contributions are welcome!
-If you'd like to help improve @superutils, please feel free to open an issue to discuss a new feature or submit a pull request.
+Contributions are welcome.
+If you would like to help improve @superutils, feel free to open an issue to discuss a new feature or submit a pull request.
+Changes are reviewed deliberately, and discussion is encouraged before significant work begins.

 Development Setup